JohnChangUK/telecom-restapi/README.md

 ## Implemented Endpoints

 ```$xslt
 Method: GET     /phoneNumbers                                   "Gets all existing phone numbers"
 Method: GET     /customer/{id}                                  "Gets all the phone numbers of a single customer"
-Method: PUT     /customer/{id}                 "Activates the customer's provided phone number"
+Method: PUT     /customer/{id}?phoneNumber=0111                 "Activates the customer's provided phone number"
-Method: POST    /customer/{id}                 "Adds the given phone number to the customer's account"
+Method: POST    /customer/{id}?phonenumber=0777                 "Adds the given phone number to the customer's account.
-                                               "If customer does not have an account, the API creates a customer account
-                                                with the provided ID"
+                                                                 If customer does not have an account, the API creates a                                                                      customer account with the provided ID"
 ```

 ## Usage of API